sowmyadsl/Automatic-Plant-Monitoring-Station/README.md

 ## Challenges

- - provided moisture sensor isn't suitable for measuring soil moisture, so we simulated this using a adafruit feed
+ - Provided moisture sensor isn't suitable for measuring soil moisture, so we simulated this using a adafruit feed
- - tactile button doesn't attach well to the board
+ - Tactile button doesn't attach well to the board

 ## Future Explorations

  - Implement custom dashboard based on our prototype for better user experience
  - Use a soil-specific moisture sensor to replace simulated sensor
  - Integrate a temperature monitor
- - include email or phone notifications
+ - Include email or phone notifications